CODE OF BUSINESS CONDUCT AND ETHICS

 - prohibiting the sale or export, either directly or through our representatives, of our products to countries where goods such as ours may not be sold; and

 - complying with all applicable securities laws.

 Our directors, officers and employees are prohibited from trading our securities while in possession of material, nonpublic (“inside”) information about the Corporation.
 We have adopted an Insider Trading Policy in this regard, with which all directors, officers and employees must comply.
-A copy of the Timely Disclosure, Confidentiality and Insider Trading Policy can be obtained from the Governance and Nomination Committee.
+A copy of the Timely Disclosure, Confidentiality and Insider Trading Policy can be obtained from the Corporations Ethic Officer.